iMikie/Semantic-UI-Rails/README.md

 By itself, Semantic-UI is a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
 You use Semantic-UI by writing special (and quite elegant) HTML/CSS and then calling the appropriate Javascript/JQuery routines.

 Start with a new or used Rails app.
-I'm on 4.2.3, using Ruby 2.1.2 on a Macintosh.
+I'm using Rails 4.2.3, Ruby 2.1.2, and the [postgres app](http://postgresapp.com/) on a Macintosh.

-Add/make sure the following lines are in your Gemfile.
+Add or make sure the following lines are in your Gemfile.
+Some will likely already be there.

 ```ruby
 # Use jquery as the JavaScript library